Affordable Learning at Ohio University

 Research indicates (PDF) that students who have access to course materials on the first day of class have an increased chance at course success.
 These success measures include improving Drop–Fail–Withdraw (DFW) rates and end-of-course grades for all students.
 This research also found that these improvements in student success metrics have an even greater impact on students who may struggle financially, such as Pell Grant recipients (Colbard, et al., 2018).

 Aligning with the Office of the President’s strategic initiative of student success: leading retention, persistence, and completion, these efforts will positively impact the student experience by releasing some of the financial pressure created from the hefty price tag of textbooks and course materials.
 The University has already saved students a total of $3 million through such efforts, and will continue its push to reduce use of expensive materials.
 The affordable learning collaboration encompasses the following opportunities:

-OHIO’s University Libraries can provide affordable course materials at low or no cost.
-The Libraries also offer a program called the Alt-Textbook Initiative to encourage and support instructors in efforts to use Open Educational Resources (OER) and licensed library content in place of expensive course materials.
+OHIO’s University Libraries can provide affordable course materials at low or no cost, and encourages and supports instructors in efforts to use Open Educational Resources (OER) and licensed library content in place of expensive course materials.
 Instructors can contact their subject librarian for help discovering alternative content, streamlining their syllabus, placing materials on course reserve, linking content in Blackboard, and more.